HGangloff/dgmrf/README.md

 dgmrf
 =====

 Deep Gaussian Markov Random Fields and their extensions.

+We use JAX for very fast computations.

 Non-official reimplementations of the following models (work in progress):

 ```
 @inproceedings{siden2020deep,